How to File Crypto Taxes: A Comprehensive Guide for 2026 - The Giving Block

 by

-Note: The Giving Block is not a tax advisor and does not give financial advice.
-This article is for informational purposes only.
-Please consult a tax advisor regarding your financial situation.
+Note: The Giving Block is not a tax advisor and does not provide financial or legal advice.
+This content is for informational purposes only.
+Please consult a qualified tax professional regarding your specific situation.

 What Are Crypto Taxes and When Do They Apply?

-The IRS considers cryptocurrencies as property, which means they are subject to either Capital Gains Tax or Income Tax, depending on the nature of your transactions:
+In the United States, the IRS treats cryptocurrency as property, not currency.
+This means crypto transactions are generally subject to Capital Gains Tax or Income Tax, depending on how the crypto was acquired and used.

-• Capital Gains Tax: Triggered when you sell, trade, or spend crypto for a gain.
+• Capital Gains Tax applies when you sell, trade, or spend cryptocurrency at a profit.

-• Income Tax: Applies to crypto earned through mining, staking, airdrops, or payments.
+• Income Tax applies when crypto is earned through mining, staking rewards, airdrops, payments for services, or certain incentives.

 Key Tax Forms: